openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/working-groups.md

 ## Working Groups

-Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fullfill its vision, mission, and goals.
-Three Working Groups are initially established and described below; additional Working Groups may be established subsequenty with approval of the Members Council.
+Open Modeling Foundation Working Groups coordinate key activities, enabling a diverse spectrum of modeling scientists to participate directly in OMF activities and self-governance and ensuring that it can fulfill its vision, mission, and goals.
+Three Working Groups are initially established and described below; additional Working Groups may be established with approval of the Members Council.

 Any modeling scientist can join a Working Group.
-Working Groups self organize, with support from the Executive Committee, and nominate a Working Group Chair, for approval by the Members Council.
+Working Groups self organize, with support from the Executive Committee, and nominate a Working Group Chair for approval by the Members Council.
 Working Group Chairs serve for a three-year, renewable term.

-Working Groups as needed, at least annually, in person or via videoconferencing
+Working Groups meet as needed at least once per year either virtually or in person.

 ### Standards Working Group